 Let’s clarify what a charge-off is and your responsibility towards the debt, how it impacts your credit report, and potential tax implications.

-Q: What is a “Charge-Off” of an account?
+What does it mean to “Charge-Off” an account?

-Q: How does a “charge-off” notation affect my credit report?
+How does a “charge-off” affect my credit report?

-Q: Are there tax implications for me when the bank ‘charges-off’ my debt?
+Are there tax implications when the bank “charges-off” my debt?

 Flitter Milz is a consumer protection law firm, experienced and knowledgeable of the laws that protect consumers whose debts have been charged off.
 Our firm represents people against debt collectors and the credit bureaus, where charged-off debts have been collected through deceptive, misleading tactics, or have been credit reported in error.